 -how will rural communities survive in the era of machine learning and mass automation?

--how does a person reconcile the scientific, Lakota and Christian views of the origin of a Lost Sea?
+-how does a person reconcile the scientific, Lakota and Christian views of a vanished sea?

 14 months after I set out from Canada with my mule and wagon, I arrived on the Mexican border.
 I had set out to explore a Lost Sea.
 I discovered something much deeper.